Skip to Content

 Early maths refers to the mathematical concepts and skills a child builds informally during the first few years.
 These are also called pre-maths skills or early numeracy skills.

-When introducing your child to maths, you may immediately think of numbers and start with counting, recognizing the numbers and adding or subtracting them.
+When introducing children to maths, you may immediately think of numbers and start with counting, recognising numbers and adding or subtracting them.

 While learning to count to 10 is fun for young kids, understanding the value of these numbers and what they represent is an advanced skill.

-If you ask a very young child to count 5 objects by touching them one at a time, you might see them count the same object twice or skip over some.
+If you ask a young child to count five objects by touching each one, they might count the same object twice or skip some.

 It’s important to first understand how children learn mathematical concepts and then help them develop early mathematical skills.